 A Natural Refuge for Explorers

 First "discovered" by hippies in the 1990s, Butterfly Valley is a favorite destination for backpackers, hikers, and eco-tourists.
 Designated a nature preserve in 1995, the area remains protected from development.
-Basic facilities include a small bar, restaurant, rustic bathroom facilities, and a few simple wooden huts for overnight stays.
+Basic facilities include a small bar, restaurant, primitive bathroom facilities, and a few simple wooden huts (often referred to as "bungalows") for overnight stays.
 Many visitors prefer camping under the stars, embracing the valley's untouched atmosphere, free from electricity, Wi-Fi, and phone service.

 Unforgettable Hiking and Scenic Views

-The famed Lycian Way passes along the rim of the valley, providing hikers with panoramic views of the Mediterranean and the canyon below, perched 300–400 meters above sea level.
+The famed Lycian Way passes along the valley's upper rim, providing hikers with panoramic views of the Mediterranean and the canyon below from a height of 300–400 meters above sea level.
 In the past, fit and adventurous travelers could descend the steep trail from the village of Faralya, but this path is now closed for safety reasons.
-Today, most visitors arrive by boat — either via water taxi from Ölüdeniz or as part of a Blue Cruise.
+Today, the valley can only be accessed from the sea — either by a short boat trip from Ölüdeniz or as part of a Blue Cruise passing by the area.

 Morning Bliss for Gulet Cruises